Atmaware/monorepo/self-hosting/GUIDE.md

 ##### Email Imported

-Following these steps you should see your email imported into Omnivore.
+Following these steps you should see your email imported into Ruminer.

 ![imported-email](../docs/guides/images/imported-email.png)

 ## Youtube Transcripts

-Omnivore has the ability to process YouTube Transcripts, using OpenAI to add the necessary grammar, and structure.
+Ruminer has the ability to process YouTube Transcripts, using OpenAI to add the necessary grammar, and structure.

 ### Guide: